deeplearning4j/deeplearning4j/tests/lib/googletest-release-1.8.0/googlemock/docs/CookBook.md

 `public:` section of the mock class, regardless of the method being mocked being `public`, `protected`, or `private` in the base class.
 This allows `ON_CALL` and `EXPECT_CALL` to reference the mock function from outside of the mock class.
-(Yes, C++ allows a subclass to change the access level of a virtual function in the base class.)
+(Yes, C++ allows a subclass to specify a different access level than the base class on a virtual function.)
 Example:

 ```
 class Foo {